-Learning English as a foreign language is a growing trade.
+In our TEFL Academy in Spain, we know that Learning English as a foreign language is a growing trade.
 Today, many people are having to juggle an extremely busy work and social schedule.
 So how do they find the time to learn English too?
 Thanks to the invention of the mobile phone, telephone classes are becoming more popular.
 You can learn anywhere you like! (providing you are not driving or have phone signal of course).
 Telephone classes are not only growing in popularity with those wishing to learn the language but with those wanting to teach.
 These classes give both the learner and the teacher flexibility, especially if they have a family or a demanding work schedule.
 A

 As classes generally only last 30 minutes they are short intense lessons specifically targeting a learning need.
 So, you may now be wondering how you can sign up to English over the phone?
 Well, with these easy steps you will be able to place yourself in a field which is growing in demand.

 With any teaching position, it is important that you prepare for the class you are going to teach.
 However, with a telephone class it is important to have this material sourced so that you can share it with your student prior to the class.
 Although you may not be in the same room or even country as the student, this does not limit what you can do in a telephone class.
 You can use videos, newspaper articles, websites or even a recording you have made.
 If you can send the resource via email to your student you can use it.

 To accompany your resource you will also have to create between 6 to 8 questions to go with the resource.
 It is key to ensure these questions are open so that the student can expand on their answer and practice speaking.